 California, the land of drought, fire… and flood?

-California is known to be one of the most liveable climates on earth.
-Year-round moderate temperatures is what attracts people to California from places like New England, Wisconsin, Mississippi and Washington, D.C.
+California is known to be one of the most livable climates on earth.
+Year-round moderate temperatures are what attract people to California from places like New England, Wisconsin, Mississippi, and Washington, D.C.
 But as climate change impacts become more severe, and more quickly than expected, California residents are on the front line of extreme weather, facing drought, fire, and now floods.
 (Read more)

 Housing Units for those Without Permanent Homes Sit Empty